25 GCSE Maths Questions And Answers By Topic And Difficulty

 Students need to be confident using square numbers, cube numbers and how to correctly apply square and cube roots.
 The question can appear to be challenging upon first inspection, but once the powers and roots have been simplified, it is an easy question to solve.

-For more GCSE maths questions take a look at our free Solving equations lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions look at our free Solving equations lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one maths interventions.

 22. Trigonometry maths question